ESL Games for Adverbs of Frequency

 Introduce the adverbs of frequency associated with hobbies, sports and activities that your pupils like.
 Put the following adverbs on the board:

 Say, "I hardly ever dance."
-Those students who rarely dance put their hands up and repeat the phrase together.
+Those students who rarely dance do a thumbs down gesture and repeat the phrase together.
 Say, "I usually play sport at school on Wednesday."
-The students who play sports on Wednesday put their hands up and repeat your sentence.
+The students who play sports on Wednesday make a thumbs up sign and repeat your sentence.
 Continue making up sentences along these lines, making sure your topics are relevant to your class.
 More examples are: I always listen to music in my room.
 I occasionally chat with my friends late at night when I should be asleep.
 I often do my homework after school.
 I never cook dinner for my family.
 I hardly ever make my bed in the morning.
 I always put ketchup on my chips.
 And so on.

 2. Drill the adverbs of frequency with a fun game